 Best sandwiches in South Lake Tahoe: Artemis Mediterranean Grill

 This is another place that the locals pointed me to.
 I’m glad they did because it’s not the kind of place I would’ve found on my own.
 They have a couple of phenomenal salads on the menu, and when I turned to warm food during my cold weather trips, the BBQ pork sandwich with onion rings and cheesesteak pictured here did not disappoint.
-Pro tip: get the fries because whatever seasoning they use on them is delicious.
+Pro tip: get the fries because whatever seasoning they use on them is magical.
 They also make a solid caesar salad.
 Check out their official website here.

 Best Heavenly Village restaurant: Basecamp Pizza